hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * I was meaning in the immutable literal series scenario by default.
 See, that would not solve the "need to explain why copy", just shift it to another place.

 [13:07:17](#mfqvSzelBZp6NTlzoTD-ARcT74ml5tQYQa0aRxbaCY8) <hiiamboris (NOT THIS ONE)>:
 Great.
-Now I need to find his design ramblings about that Ì†ΩÌ∏â
+Now I need to find his design ramblings about that üòâ

 [13:07:19](#tLkvSZU_-VxUWU5u06HJ2wfannF0GTVoHHECQd32jJc) <dockimbel>:
 * Practical (scenario: all literal series are immutable by default):